-It may not be easy for you to accept the fact that you need help for an alcohol problem .
-But keep in mind that the sooner you get help, the better your chances are for a successful recovery.
+It may not be easy for you to accept the fact that you need help for an alcohol problem.
+Keep in mind that the sooner you get help, the better your chances are for a successful recovery.

 You may have concerns about discussing drinking-related problems with your doctor.
 This may stem from common misconceptions about alcoholism and people who have alcoholism.
 In our society, some people may perceive alcohol problems as a sign of moral weakness.
 As a result, you may feel that to seek help is to admit some type of shameful defect in yourself.
 However, taking steps to identify a possible drinking problem has an enormous payoff: a chance for a healthier, more rewarding life.

 A diagnosis of alcohol abuse or alcoholism is often based on an initial assessment, physical examination, and psychological evaluation.

 Your doctor will ask you a number of questions about your alcohol use to determine whether you are having problems related to your drinking.
 Try to answer these questions as fully and honestly as you can.
 These are some of the questions you may be asked:

 A physical exam will look for any potential signs of AUD.
 This can include skin blemishes, tremors, involuntary eye movements, or abnormal muscle tone.

 Tests may also be done to: